PACO-CPU/minimal-mistakes/_docs/013-build.md

 ## Building the Toolchain Step-by-Step

 Now go ahead and [run](https://paco-cpu.github.io/paco-cpu/docs/run/) the project.
-Unless of course if you wish to learn about the parts of the toolchain that you just built, you can stick around.
+Unless of course if you wish to learn about the parts of the toolchain that you just built, then stick around.

-These are the parts of the toolchain that needs to be build if you consider to do it manually:
+These are the parts of the toolchain that need to be build if you consider to do it manually:

 1. RISCV-Toolchain
 2. Clang and LLVM